-ICANN DNS Oversight Tasks within this purpose involve ensuring that ICANN fulfills its oversight responsibilities and preserves the stable and secure operation of the Internet's unique identifier systems, through at a minimum, addressing contractual compliance functions (including complaints submitted by redistries, redistrars, -Promoting choice and competition and ensuring the stability, security, and resiliency of the DNS -Addressing contractual compliance obligations -Supporting audit and oversight functions Storing and disclosing data to ICANN -Foregoing requires storage, retention, publication and access to WHOIS data ICANN organization ------------------------ -- --- -- -----------------------
+ICANN DNS necessary driving to attribution of these attacks to the individuals and organizations behind them. • Promoting choice • Storing and ICANN Oversight purpose involve ensuring that ICANN fulfills its oversight responsibilities and preserves the stable and secure operation of the Internet's unique identifier systems, through at a minimum, addressing contractual compliance functions (including complaints submitted by registries, registrars, registrants, and other Internet users) as well as other necessary oversight functions, such as reporting, policy development, and implementation. • and competition and ensuring the stability, security, and resiliency of the DNS Addressing contractual compliance obligations Supporting audit and oversight functions • disclosing data to ICANN Foregoing requires storage, retention, publication and access to WHOIS data organization